deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 1. **Beacon Chain Deposit Strategy**: This strategy contract is directly connected to the beacon chain and is responsible for managing the deposit/withdrawal of beacon chain deposits.
 The strategy contract is called `EigenPod` and each _Restaker_ has its own `EigenPod` contract.
 2. **Legacy Strategy Contracts**: These are a set of transparent upgradeable proxy contracts that each hold liquid staking ETH tokens.
 Each contract needs to be upgraded separately by the `ProxyAdmin` contract.
-3. **Beacon Proxy Strategy Contracts**: These are beacon proxy contracts that are instantiated through the `StrategyFactory` and are responsible for managing tokens added by users themselves.
+3. **Factory based Strategy Contracts**: These are beacon proxy contracts that are instantiated through the `StrategyFactory` and are responsible for managing tokens added by users themselves.
 These contracts are upgradeable and share the same implementation contract, which allows to update the strategy contract for all strategies created by the factory.

 Each strategy contract is upgradeable, and since the funds are held in the strategy contract, an upgrade could lead to _loss of funds_ if compromised.

 The `StrategyFactory` creates new strategies (ie allows to accept new ERC20 tokens as security), with the [Operations Multisig (3/6)](#security-council) controlling strategy whitelisting and blacklisting, which corresponds to whitelisting/blacklisting ERC20 tokens as _Economic Security_ for _AVSs_.
 When a _Strategy_ is removed from the whitelist or blacklisted, _Stakers_ can still withdraw or delegate existing funds, but new deposits are blocked.
 By default, new strategies created by the factory are whitelisted.

-## DelegationManager
+### DelegationManager

 The `DelegationManager` is the contract that allows _Stakers_ to delegate their stake to _Operators_.
-The contract also allows _Operators_ to register as _Operator_ in the Eigenlayer system, which is a requirement for _Operators_ to register in _Operator Sets_ created by _AVSs_.
+The contract also allows users to register as _Operators_ in the Eigenlayer system, which is a requirement for _Operators_ to register in _Operator Sets_ created by _AVSs_.

 The `DelegationManager` calls `addShares` and `removeDepositShares` on the `StrategyManager` contract to update delegated shares and link them to deposits.
 These functions are essential for maintaining accurate accounting of staked assets.
 Also, the `DelegationManager` keeps the accounting of the suffered slashes.